Rome, Assisi, Florence, Pisa, French Riviera, Provence, Barcelona, Valencia, and Madrid

 Dunham families explored the unique countrysides of Ireland, Scotland, and England over the course of 11 days in June of 2022!
 Highlights from the trip include exploring St. Canice's Cathedral of the Church of Ireland, touring Conwy Castle in North Wales, traveling by train to King's Cross in London, and visiting Buckingham Palace!

-Dunham faculty, students, and families will discover the wonders of the ancient world and immerse themselves in history and culture during a 10-day trip to Rome, Athens, and the Greek Isles in June of 2019.
-Highlights of the trip will include guided tours of the Colosseum, Vatican City, and the Acropolis, as well as a three day cruise to Mykonos, Samos, Patmos, Crete, and Santorini.
+Dunham faculty, students, and families discovered the wonders of the ancient world and immersed themselves in history and culture during a 10-day trip to Rome, Athens, and the Greek Isles in June of 2019.
+Highlights of the trip included guided tours of the Colosseum, Vatican City, and the Acropolis, as well as a three day cruise to Mykonos, Samos, Patmos, Crete, and Santorini.

 Dunham students and their families traveled to Austria, Germany, and Switzerland in the summer of 2018.
 Highlights of the trip included Vienna's Schönbrunn Palace, where a six-year-old Mozart played for Marie Antoinette, and Heidelberg Castle, where Goethe wrote poetry in the gardens.
 Immersed in Alpine landscapes and rich cultural history, the group came to quickly understand why these countries have inspired artists for centuries.